-2. Individualize referral for training and/or use - After students in Ed Dev 140/41 are scheduled the rest of the time is available for individual students that have been referred by Counselor or Specialist for specific use or training.
+2. Individualize referral for training and/or use: After students in EDEV 140/41 are scheduled, the rest of the time is available for individual students that have been referred by a counselor or specialist for specific use or training.

 DESCRIPTION OF EDUCATIONAL DEVELOPMENT 140/41

 Courses are taught and lab time is made available to disabled students participating in the Special Resource Center Program.

 After verification of participation in the Special Resource Center, to use the HTC please complete at least one of the following forms with counselor or specialist:

 2. EDEV 140/41 Individualize Plan for course credit

 1. VOICE - Train the computer to recognize your voice.

 2. DESENSITIZED KEYBOARD - For a person with limited dexterity.

 3. SINGLE SWITCH INPUT - Bypass the keyboard and control the entire computer through the use of a single switch.

 1. ENLARGED PRINT - To the screen or the printer.